Softdeath/IP-Tracking/README.md

 This tool made in NodeJS lets you know all the relevant information about an IP.

-# How Does This Tool Works?
+# How Does This Tool Work?

 This application makes HTTP Requests to IP Stack's API.
 Which responses with a large information about an IP depending on which plan you've purchased.
 (There is a FREE plan)